X

 Adjust your sleep schedule!

-If you are someone who likes to finish dinner by 7 and be in bed by 10 at the latest, this isn’t really going to work out for you in Madrid.
+If you are someone who likes to finish dinner by 7 and be in bed by 10 at the latest, that isn’t really going to work out for you in Madrid.
 Every dinner I had with Spanish people started at 9-9:30 PM, and no one seemed in any special hurry to start their night until around 11:30 on the weekend.
 Learn to love it.

 Almost everything is walkable.